 In 2012 Expedition Class and Skullbone were combined in an epic coastal trek around Tasmania that primary schools and high schools joined for different legs of the journey.
-An examination of marine debris in each area will be one of the main topics, as well as other issues relating to the coastal management and history in each of the areas visited.
+An examination of marine debris in each area was one of the main topics, as well as other issues relating to the coastal management and history in each of the areas visited.
 Schools were invited to join Andrew and supporting experts for a day on the coastal leg closest to them, and the four Skullbone schools (Scottsdale High, Smithton High, the Jordan River Learning Federation and Ogilvie High) joined Andrew for a week to visit some very remote coastal places.

 Interstate schools also participated, with schools joining the program online from Darwin to Geraldton, and the project continues in a new partnership with the Alcorso Foundation into 2014 and beyond!